Administrative charges for prize

 An original article on a psychiatric topic of approximately 1,000 words, aimed at the general public and suitable for publication in a national/local newspaper, lay journal, or on the web.

-An article on a psychiatric topic of approximately 1,000 words, aimed at the general public and published in the last year (between May and April annually) in a national/local newspaper, lay journal, or on the internet An article on a psychiatric topic of approximately 1,000 words, aimed at the general public, commissioned by the Public Education Committee for publication in a national/local newspaper, lay journal, or on the web.
+An article on a psychiatric topic of approximately 1,000 words, aimed at the general public and published in the last year (between May and April annually) in a national/local newspaper, lay journal, or on the internet An article on a psychiatric topic of approximately 1,000 words, aimed at the general public, commissioned by the Public Engagement Committee for publication in a national/local newspaper, lay journal, or on the web.

 Entries should indicate whether they have been edited for publication.